 An often cited problem with elliptical users is foot numbness.
 Typically this problem sets in at about 30 minutes into the workout.
 The basic cause of the issue is that the user has planted feet throughout the exercise so the circulation in the feet slows down.
 You could expect the same type of issue standing on the spot for to long.

-Often users do not use the correct technique on an elliptical.
+Often users do not use the correct technique on these machines.
 Many lead with the toes instead of planting the ankle initially and then rolling over the ball of the feet onto the toes as you should do and as you would do walking naturally.
-If you suffer from or are concerned about elliptical machine numb feet or numb toes make sure you use the correct technique, try to avoid wearing running shoes, use a decent cross trainer shoe, try wiggling the toes during the exercise action or lift the foot slightly at the end of the action and intersperse the routine with backward intervals to mix up muscle groups and shift weight off your toes.
+If you suffer from or are concerned about numb feet or numb toes make sure you use the correct technique, try to avoid wearing running shoes, use a decent cross trainer shoe, try wiggling the toes during the exercise action or lift the foot slightly at the end of the action and intersperse the routine with backward intervals to mix up muscle groups and shift weight off your toes.

 You Won’t Get Ripped